brndnmtthws/brndn-io/content/posts/consistent-mediocrity/index.md

 to expertise.
 There are no real shortcuts.

 Take Thomas Edison's relentless pursuit of a practical incandescent light bulb.
-His success wasn't a single flash of brilliance but the culmination of methodical, persistent experimentation.
+He ran experiment after experiment until something worked.
 Reports often mention _thousand_ of unsuccessful attempts—with figures ranging from over 1,000 to as many as 10,000—before finding a viable filament material.[^7] Edison famously viewed these attempts not as failures but as discoveries of what _didn't_ work, stating, "I have not failed.
 I've just found 10,000 ways that _won't_ work."
-He didn't wait for the perfect design to materialize; he actively persisted through iteration and imperfection, embodying the power of consistent effort over paralyzing perfectionism.
+He kept going through bad versions instead of waiting for a perfect one to appear.

 You don't need to strive for perfection, but by simply showing up consistently over time, you might accidentally discover one day that you've become quite good at whatever it is.
 I've certainly found this to be true in my own life—I've inadvertently developed competence in several areas simply because I enjoyed them and kept at them, day after day.

-There's still plenty I'm not good at, which means endless opportunities for growth.
+There's still plenty I'm not good at, which means there's no shortage of things to work on.
 That potential excites me and keeps me showing up, practicing the things I want to improve at.